 As Figure 3 shows, the 27% of Too Good activities that build emotion skills most frequently focus on emotional knowledge and expression (40% of the time), followed to a lesser extent by emotional and behavioral regulation (35%) and empathy/perspective taking (25%).
-The program has entire lessons on emotion identification and management, anger management, and stress management in which students learn skills through activities like reviewing a list of emotional responses to a situation rather than choosing to bully a peer, and role-playing scenarios to identify the different emotions people might feel in conflict situations.
+The program has entire lessons on emotion identification and management, anger management, and stress management in which students learn skills through activities like reviewing a list of emotions and when they were experienced, reviewing alternative emotional responses to a situation rather than choosing to bully a peer, and role-playing scenarios to identify the different emotions people might feel in conflict situations.